MichaelAblerCode/next_pagesrouter_ssr_ssg_isr_csr/README.md

 ### Contributions

 Contributions to this document are welcome!
 I encourage the community to suggest improvements, correct errors, or propose additional examples to enhance its value.
 To contribute, please fork the repository on GitHub, submit pull requests with your changes, or open issues to discuss ideas.
 All contributions will be reviewed to ensure alignment with the document’s purpose and quality standards.
 Note that the document is licensed under CC BY-ND 4.0, meaning only the official, unmodified version may be distributed publicly, but your contributions can be incorporated into updates by the author.
 For details, see the [CONTRIBUTING.md](link-to-contributing-md) file in the repository.

-**Note**: This document applies to the Next.js **Pages Router** (using the `pages/` directory for file-based routing).
-As of April 2025, the Pages Router remains relevant for maintaining and upgrading existing Next.js applications, particularly those built before the App Router’s introduction in Next.js 13.
-The techniques described (e.g., `getServerSideProps`, `getStaticProps`) are compatible with Next.js versions 9 through 14 and likely later, though the App Router is recommended for new projects.
-Check the official Next.js documentation for any version-specific changes or deprecations.

-For advanced Next.js features that complement rendering and routing—such as API Routes, Middleware, Preview Mode, and Internationalized Routing—refer to the companion document ["Advanced Next.js Features"](link-to-advanced-document).

 # Table of Contents